-It provides a large number of possibilities to fluctuate your offensive system, and it also enables you to transform specific strikes that ordinarily recover sluggishly or are otherwise just a mono hit into attacks that deal more damage per second.
+It provides many possibilities to fluctuate your offensive system, and it also enables you to transform specific strikes that ordinarily recover sluggishly or are otherwise just a mono hit into attacks that deal more damage per second.
 Some examples of these types of attacks include Just Reprisal, Tranquil Edge, and the High Stance Strong Attack.

-It is an extremely sturdy and adaptable weapon that has most of the capabilities that one could wish for and also very few obvious flaws in its design.
-The ease with which different strikes may interact with one another also allows for a lot of room for player creativity.
+It is an extremely sturdy and adaptable weapon with most of the capabilities that one wishes for and very few obvious flaws in its design.
+The ease with which different strikes may interact with one another also allows for much room for player creativity.

 Because of the one-of-a-kind Switch Stance Skills that come along with this weapon, you will be able to string together strikes from a variety of stances in a way that is not possible with other types of weapons, resulting in longer aggressive rushes.
-Additionally, it is equipped with weapons that can strike from a multitude of distances.
+Additionally, it is equipped with weapons that can strike from many distances.

 The switchblade is, without a doubt, one of the best weapons in Nioh 2.
-The functionality of the weapon is centered on its ability to convert into three distinct weapon forms, which are determined by the user’s posture.
+The weapon’s functionality is centered on its ability to convert into three distinct weapon forms, determined by the user’s posture.
 Each transition contributes to the power of the stance in some way.

 Maintaining a low posture is beneficial for both evading and withdrawing.
 The mid stance has the ability to stun as well as block, while the high stance causes more damage.
 It is possible to change stances in the middle of a combination.
 That is one of the many features that contribute to the incredible adaptability of the weapon type.

-The Omnyo Mage build with the switchglaive weapon is a solid choice for gamers who wish to concentrate on buffs and debuffs in order to outthink their opponents.
+The Omni Mage build with the switchplate weapon is a solid choice for gamers who wish to concentrate on buffs and debuffs to outthink their opponents.
 The build utilizes the switchglaive as its weapon of choice.

-You should put most of your effort into raising your Magic stat for the build because it will provide you accessibility to the whole arsenal of offensively and defensive spells and abilities.
-Switchglaive by far is the best weapon in our Nioh 2 Weapons Tier List.
+You should put most of your effort into raising your Magic stat for the build because it will provide you accessibility to the whole arsenal of offensive and defensive spells and abilities.
+Switchglaive by far, is the best weapon in our Nioh 2 Weapons Tier List.

-You need also make sure that you are wearing the Omnyo Mage armor set, as well as any additional accessories that provide an emphasis on Omnyo magic.
-Last but not least, in order to get the most benefit from the build, you will need to acquire as many elemental damage enhancements as is reasonably practical.
+You also need to make sure that you are wearing the Omnyo Mage armor set, as well as any additional accessories that provide an emphasis on Omnyo magic.
+Last but not least, you will need to acquire as many elemental damage enhancements as reasonably practical to get the most benefit from the build.

-The Switchglaive is a single weapon that performs the functions of three different weapons, a feature that, especially early on in the game, maybe a bit difficult to master.
-Fortunately, it also increases with magic, providing those of us who are magic users with a significant edge.
+The Switchglaive is a single weapon that performs the functions of three different weapons, a feature that, especially early on in the game, may be a bit difficult to master.
+Fortunately, it also increases with magic, giving those of us magic users a significant edge.

 When you switch postures, it transforms from a sword into a spear and then into a scythe.
-Because everyone functions in a unique manner, it is the most versatile weapon in the armory.
-The fact that players are not required to prioritize certain types of foes makes it a relatively straightforward challenge to master.
+Because everyone functions uniquely, it is the most versatile weapon in the armory.
+Players are not required to prioritize certain types of foes, making it a relatively straightforward challenge to master.

 By virtue of the Switch Stance Skills that are built into the Switchglaive, players are granted the ability to connect several strikes while standing in a variety of stances.

-In contrast to video games like Monster Hunter, wherein players are required to concentrate on a single form at a time, the Switchglaive’s lightning-fast nature enables players to be more carefree and spontaneous with their combinations.
+In contrast to video games like Monster Hunter, wherein players are required to concentrate on a single form simultaneously, the Switchglaive’s lightning-fast nature enables players to be more carefree and spontaneous with their combinations.

 Also Read: Brawlhalla Weapon Tier List

 The Odachi is undeniably a weapon that virtually every player is capable of mastering and using to their advantage.
-Odachi’s are the choice of weapon for individuals who value variety since they do not include any strange gimmicks and have balanced stats.
+Odachis are the weapon for individuals who value variety since they do not include strange gimmicks and have balanced stats.

-It does not even require a modification in approach to the game; rather, minor posture tweaks may have a significant impact on how the weapon is used.
+It does not even require a modification in approach to the game; rather, minor posture tweaks may significantly impact how the weapon is used.